RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 - `DestinationPageInFront` - a method returning whether the destination page should be displayed in front of the origin page when navigating from one page to another
 - `Easing` - a method returning an easing of the transition animation

 Each of these methods takes a `SimpleShellTransitionArgs` object as a parameter.
-Usefull information about currently running transition can be obtained from this object:
+Useful information about currently running transition can be obtained from this object.

-- `OriginPage` of type `VisualElement` - page from which the navigation is initiated
-- `DestinationPage` of type `VisualElement` - destination page of the navigation
-- `OriginShellSectionContainer` of type `VisualElement` - `ShellSectionContainer` from which the navigation is initiated.
-Can be `null` if no container is defined
-- `DestinationShellSectionContainer` of type `VisualElement` - destination `ShellSectionContainer` of the navigation.
-Can be `null` if no container is defined
-- `Shell` - current instance of `SimpleShell`
-- `IsOriginPageRoot` - whether the origin page is a root page
-- `IsDestinationPageRoot` - whether the destination page is a root page
-- `Progress` - progress of the transition.
-Number from 0 to 1
-- `TransitionType` - type of the transition that is represented by `SimpleShellTransitionType` enumeration:
-  - `Switching` - new root page (`ShellContent`) is being set
-  - `Pushing` - new page is being pushed to the navigation stack
-  - `Popping` - existing page is being popped from the navigation stack
+The `SimpleShellTransition` class implements the `ISimpleShellTransition` interface.

 ### Setting a transition